PX4/PX4-Autopilot/apps/examples/README.txt

     and this value is ignored.
 Otherwise, this number of samples is collected and the program terminates.
 Default:  Samples are collected indefinitely.
+  CONFIG_EXAMPLES_QENCODER_DELAY - This value provides the delay (in
+    milliseonds) between each sample.
+If CONFIG_NSH_BUILTIN_APPS
+    is defined, then this value is the default delay if no other delay is provided on the command line.
+Default:  100 milliseconds

 examples/rgmp
 ^^^^^^^^^^^^^